LukePappa/myOS/text.md

 Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
 Thus, to avoid circularity, it is necessary to posit a transcendent ground of being: God.

 Existence itself comprises minds, ranging from singular particles to entire nervous systems.
 Sapience is consequently such a rare and significant privilege that personally acquiring it defies coincidence.
-To make sense of my circumstances, then, I must invoke the MWI and posit that each mind perceives the world-branch in which their attention becomes united to God.
+To make sense of my circumstances, then, I must invoke the MWI and posit that each mind perceives the world-branch in which their awareness becomes united to God.